-Given that pERC was satisfied that there is a net clinical benefit of VEN-OBI, jurisdictions may want to consider pricing arrangements and/or cost structures that would improve the cost-effectiveness of VEN-OBI. pERC noted that a reduction in the price of VEN-OBI would be required to improve the cost-effectiveness to an acceptable level and decrease the predicted budget impact.
+Given that pERC was satisfied that there is a net clinical benefit of VEN-OBI, jurisdictions may want to consider pricing arrangements and/or cost structures that would improve the cost-effectiveness of VEN-OBI. pERC noted that a price reduction would be required to improve the cost-effectiveness of VEN-OBI to an acceptable level and decrease the predicted budget impact.